markadev/AppleII-VGA/README.md

    software that tries to detect the composite video vsync using 'vapor lock' may not look good.
- * All the Pi Pico GPIOs are being used so connecting to slot 7's SYNC or any other bus signal is a bit of a challenge without adding more chips.
+ * All the Pi Pico GPIOs are being used so connecting to slot 7's SYNC or any other bus signal is a bit of a challenge without adding more chips or optimizing the DACs.